soundpress/RulesOfNYC/docs/c13/index.rst

    (8) No live animals shall be kept or allowed within any storage or cleaning facility.

-   (9) Garbage, refuse and other solid and liquid wastes shall be collected and stored at the mobile food vending unit while the unit is in use, and removed from the unit and disposed of at a commissary or other approved facility so as not to create a nuisance in accordance with Health Code § 89.25.
+   (9) Garbage, refuse and other solid and liquid wastes shall be collected and stored at the mobile food vending unit while the unit is in use, and removed from the unit and disposed of at a commissary or other approved facility so as not to create a nuisance in accordance with 24 RCNY Health Code § 89.25.